 NAPE Summer School held August 23 - 25, 2017

 Course Title: Integrated Siliciclastics Stratigraphic Concepts for Reservoir Characterization

 Course Description: This course teaches the concepts, methods and applications of stratigraphic principles in reservoir characterization using an integrated approach that combines geoscience and pressure data.
-It emphasized integration across disciplines and scales, focusing on reducing stratigraphic uncertainty in delineating clastic reservoirs architecture of the various depositional environments in Niger Delta will be addressed through numerous examples, case studies and exercises f rom field analogs, core description, well-log correlation and seismic stratigraphy.
+It emphasized integration across disciplines and scales, focusing on reducing stratigraphic uncertainty in delineating clastic reservoirs architecture of the various depositional environments in Niger Delta was addressed through numerous examples, case studies and exercises from field analogs, core description, well-log correlation and seismic stratigraphy.

 AAPG and NAPE Summer School, 11-13 July, 2016

 The course was designed for geoscientists, geophysicists, biostratigraphers, and engineers needing a fundamental understanding of the principles and applications of sequence stratigraphy, and to apply them to exploration and production projects.
 The course will also benefit graduate students interested in learning the principles, concepts and methods of sequence stratigraphy.

 Sequence stratigraphy provides a framework for the integration of geological, geophysical, biostratigraphic and engineering data, with the aim of predicting the distribution of reservoir, source rock and seal lithologies.
 It gives the geoscientist a powerful predictive tool for regional basin analysis, shelf-to-basin correlation, and characterization of reservoir heterogeneity.
 This course will examine the underlying geological principles, processes and terminology related to sequence stratigraphic interpretation.
 The strength of this course is the application of these basic principles to subsurface datasets in a series of well-founded exercises.

 • Basic concepts and terminology of sequence stratigraphy